Hoverbear/rust-education-paper/paper.md

 * Efficient C bindings
 * Robust static analysis

-It accomplishes these features through a number of novel features largely built off its type system and the borrow checker.
-Both will be covered below.
+It accomplishes these features through a number of novel techniques largely built off its type system and the borrow checker.
 The Rust community has been working to firmly position Rust as a powerful tool for programming in ultra-large, [@uls], embedded, and networking systems.

 ## Rust Basics